Bill Sorensen: Playing career

 Sorensen was a member of the Ponsonby United Rugby League Club and represented Auckland.

 He played in twenty four tests for the New Zealand national rugby league team, including seven games at the 1954, 1957 and 1960 World Cups.
 He was selected to go on the 1955–56 New Zealand rugby tour of Great Britain and France.
 After the 1957 World Cup Sorensen played for the Rest of the World against Australia.

 Sorensen also represented the New Zealand Māori side.
+In this period, players of other Polynesian backgrounds were also selected for the team.
 He retired following the 1960 World Cup.

 In 1963 Sorensen was player-coach for a New South Wales country team.

 Coaching career

 Sorensen was the Auckland coach when they competed in the grand slam in 1977, defeating Australia, France and Great Britain in a three-week period.

 He also served as a selector for the New Zealand national rugby league team.